maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW1-report.md

 *Create a bulleted list with at least 3 items*

+Following are the list of fruits:

+- Apple
+- Banana
+- Orange

 *Write a single paragraph that demonstrates the use of italics, bold, bold italics, code, and includes a link.
 The paragraph does not have to make sense.*

+The following paragraph demostrates the use of italics, bold, bold italics, code, and includes a link:

+**My name is Maaz H Khan.** *My UIN is 01244465.* ***I am taking CS625 in my first semester.*** My Github profile is [here](https://github.com/maazhasnainkhan?tab=repositories)

 *Create a level 3 heading*